 What online casino software cost usually includes — and excludes

-The first-year cost table above separates one-time build cost from year-one operating cost for exactly this reason — a software quote that only shows build cost will understate your actual first-year spend.
+The first-year cost table separates one-time build cost from year-one operating cost for exactly this reason — a software quote that only shows build cost will understate your actual first-year spend.

 What most casino software quotes leave out